josephse91/git-workflows/README.md

-This line includes adjustments to the readme which WILL cause conflicts. (resolved)
+This line was previously Resolved

 This line is added within the fetch data of the branch